prof3ssorSt3v3/mad9011/docs/modules/week10/README.md

 #### Textures on text

 We can also add image textures to text using SVG and the `<pattern>` tag.
-In this video, we make the pattern big enough to only show it once.
+In this video, we will make the pattern big enough to only show it once.

 [Reference: Adding texture to text](./svg.md#adding-textures-to-text)